 Two such useful tools are your colour palette and your style essence.
 Working with these tools will ensure that you will project a consistent personal image through your outfits.

 Having a personal colour palette that you like and that brings out your natural appearance is so important if you don't want to look washed out.

 And knowing your style essences will help you make sure your clothes truly suit and flatter you.

 The main tool that will help you develop your personal colour palette is (seasonal) colour analysis.
 The aim of this process is to match you with those colours that complement your natural appearance - your skin, eyes, and hair.

 In this section, you will find resources explaining how seasonal colour analysis works and how to find your colour season.

-The Kibbe body types are an array of 13 body types that are based on physical characteristics and the principle of Yin and Yang.
+The Kibbe body types are an array of 13 style style types that are based on physical characteristics and the principle of yin and yang.
 The theory was introduced during the 1980s by personal image consultant David Kibbe and breaks with traditional body type theories in that it doesn't seek balance but harmony.

-In this section, you will find resources on Kibbe's body type theory and guidance to help you find your Kibbe body type.
+In this section, you will find resources on Kibbe's archetype theory and guidance to help you find your Kibbe archetype.

 Note: In Kibbe's book, the body types are called archetypes, as they are not body types per se.